proglang/jgs/DynamicAnalyzer/readme.md

 ## Compiling via main:
-- Choose your Run Configurations (for example, if we want to compile to instrumented binary, use the RunMainAnalyzerSingleC, which has the following arguments: `-f c --classes main.testclasses.WhileLoopFail --main_class main.testclasses.WhileLoopFail)`
+- Choose your Run Configurations (for example, if we want to compile to instrumented binary, use the RunMainAnalyzerSingleC, which has the following arguments: `-f c --classes testclasses.WhileLoopFail --main_class testclasses.WhileLoopFail)`
 -  Execute `DynamicAnalyser.src.main.Main.java` from within Eclipse.
 This produces a file in 'sootOutput' which is instrumented, meaning that it has the original program PLUS more code that checks - on runtime - if the flow is valid or if there is information leakage.
 - Go to folder `sootOutput/`
 - Run the compiled file using:
 ```
-java -cp .:../bin:../../../DEPS/gradualconstraints_instrumentationsupport_2.11-0.1-SNAPSHOT.jar:../../../DEPS/commons-collections4-4.0/commons-collections4-4.0.jar   main.testclasses.NameOfTest
+java -cp .:../bin:../../../DEPS/gradualconstraints_instrumentationsupport_2.11-0.1-SNAPSHOT.jar:../../../DEPS/commons-collections4-4.0/commons-collections4-4.0.jar   testclasses.NameOfTest
 ```
 Note on `.:../bin:../../../DEPS/gradualconstraints_instrumentationsupport_2.11-0.1-SNAPSHOT.jar:../../../DEPS/commons-collections4-4.0/commons-collections4-4.0.jar`:
 To run the class file successfully, we have to provide more that just the file, because it contains instrumented code: methods and classes